Influenza Virus

 Very high sensitivity and specificity

-Can detect influenza viral RNA for longer duration than other influenza tests
+Can detect influenza viral RNA for longer durations than other influenza tests

-Likelihood of false-positive or false-negative result is low
+Likelihood of false-positive or false-negative results is low

 Some panels provide detection of other respiratory viruses